Prevent. Detect. Hunt.

-InQuest offers an on-premise network-based security solution that inspects application content over the most commonly used network protocols including web and e-mail.
+InQuest offers both a cloud-based and on-premises network security solution that inspects application content over the most commonly used network protocols including web and e-mail.
 Our proprietary Deep File Inspection (DFI) engine is capable of exposing a myriad of additional context to aid in detecting threats and data-loss that bypass traditional security defenses.

 The InQuest team works with real-world, high profile networks on a daily basis and draws influences from actual attacks to publish new signatures and intelligence feeds on a regular weekly basis or as needed.

 30 Security Operations Centers (SOCs) across the Globe

 We provide a file-centric view to your data through a variety of deployment scenarios; on-premises infrastructure, air-gapped networks, private/public cloud and virtualized offerings.